mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 - I read the whole book on **[Flow metrics for scrum teams](https://cdn.prod.website-files.com/65a32de388420b743ed9dfa9/668bf79930c6eee883062ab2_flowmetricsforscrumteams.pdf)**
 - [Running Prometheus and Grafana](https://github.com/mourjo/monster-scale-2025?tab=readme-ov-file#monitoring-infrastructure) in a Docker container

+Below is a real demo from a [Github project](https://github.com/mourjo/monster-scale-2025/tree/main) I built to illustrate the concept of applying flow metrics - on the top is a server that allows congestion to build up, and at the bottom is a server that uses flow metrics to detect and mitigate congestion.

 ![Image Description](/blog/images/2025-02-23-learning-in-sprints-4.jpeg)